sharat87/sharats.me/content/posts/2020-03-01-the-magic-of-autohotkey.md

 good, something I haven't found in any other general purpose programming language ([AutoIt][] most likely comes close, but I've never tried it so can't speak for it).

-The language itself may seem a bit flaky around the syntax and some of the constructs, but once we get used to them, we can leverage the powerful engine underneath it.
+The language itself may seem a bit flaky around the syntax and some of its constructs, but once we get used to them, we can leverage the powerful engine underneath it.
 That, combined with the well-written documentation, makes AutoHotkey a must-have tool for any Windows power user.

-Some of the hotkeys I use (few that I can't show off here) are so well integrated into my daily workflow, that my fingers just flow on the keyboard and things happen on screen that are hard to follow for others.
+Some hotkeys I use (few that I can't show off here) are so well integrated into my daily workflow, that my fingers just flow on the keyboard and things happen on screen that are hard to follow for others.